 The development of numerical simulation models of the plant has played an important role in the design of different control strategies avoiding a number of expensive and time consuming controller tuning tests at the solar power plant.
-Based on (1), a distributed parameter model of the Acurex field was developed (Carmona (1985); Camacho et al. (1988)) and implemented (Berenguel et al. (1994); Arahal et al. (1997)) and has been used for simulation purposes by many researchers.
+Based on (1) and (2), a distributed parameter model of the Acurex field was developed [Carmona, 1985, Camacho et al., 1988] and implemented [Berenguel et al., 1994, Arahal et al., 1997] and has been used for simulation purposes by many researchers.

-Expressions (1) and (2) have also been used for control purposes (Arahal et al. (1997)), in the development of feedforward controllers (Camacho et al. (1986); Camacho et al. (1992); Berenguel et al. (1994); Meaburn and Hughes (1997); Johansen et al. (2000)), nonlinear PID controllers including a real-time numerical integration of the distributed plant model (Johansen et al. (2000)), nonlinear model-based predictive controllers (Camacho and Berenguel (1994b); Berenguel (1996); Berenguel et al. (1997), Berenguel (1998), Pickhardt and Silva (1998); Berenguel (1998)), internal model control (Farkas and Vajk (2002)) etc.
+Expressions (1) and (2) have also been used for control purposes [Arahal et al., 1997], in the development of feedforward controllers [Camacho et al., 1986, 1992, Berenguel et al., 1994, Meaburn and Hughes, 1997, Johansen et al., 2000], nonlinear PID controllers including a real-time numerical integration of the distributed plant model [Johansen et al., 2000], nonlinear model-based predictive controllers [Camacho and Berenguel, 1994b, Berenguel et al., 1998, Pickhardt and Silva, 1998], internal model control [Farkas and Vajk, 2002], etc.

-Most of the MPC strategies applied to the control of DCS are in adaptive, robust, or nonlinear fields and including a feedforward term as a part of the controller (Berenguel (1996); Arahal et al. (1997)).
-Many different model predictive control (MPC) strategies (Camacho and Bordóns (2004)) have been applied to control DCS.
-Few implementations of MPC controllers with fixed parameters have been reported in the literature (Arahal et al. (1997)).
-The most important applications are: MPC adaptive control (Camacho and Berenguel (1994a); Camacho et al. (1992); Meaburn and Hughes (1996); Coito et al. (1997); Rato et al. (1997); Stuetzle et al. (2004), MPC gain scheduling control (Camacho and Berenguel (1994b); Berenguel (1996); Lemos et al. (2000), MPC robust control (Camacho and Berenguel (1997), de la Parte et al. (2007)) and MPC nonlinear control, including NNC and feedback linearization (FL) approaches (Camacho and Berenguel (1994b); Berenguel et al. (1997), Berenguel (1998); Pickhardt and Silva (1998); Silva et al. (2003)).
+Most of the MPC strategies applied to the control of solar collectors are in adaptive, robust, or nonlinear fields and including a feedforward term as a part of the controller [Arahal et al., 1997].
+Many different MPC strategies [Camacho and Bordóns, 2004] have been applied to control solar collectors.

+Few implementations of MPC controllers with fixed parameters have been reported in the literature [Arahal et al., 1997].
+The most important applications are: MPC adaptive control [Camacho and Berenguel, 1994a, Camacho et al., 1992, Meaburn and Hughes, 1996, Coito et al., 1997, Rato et al., 1997, Stuetzle et al., 2004], MPC gain scheduling control [Camacho and Berenguel, 1994b, Lemos et al., 2000], MPC robust control [Camacho and Berenguel, 1997, de la Parte et al., 2008] and MPC nonlinear control, including NNC and feedback linearization (FL) approaches [Camacho and Berenguel, 1994b, Berenguel et al., 1998, Pickhardt and Silva, 1998, Silva et al., 2003].

-More recently, a robust MPC controller with tracking capabilities was applied by Limon et al. (2008a) implementing a previous MPC tracking controller designed in (Limon et al. (2008b)).
+More recently, a robust MPC controller with tracking capabilities was applied by [Limon et al., 2008a] implementing a previous MPC tracking controller designed in [Limon et al., 2008b].
 The plant was assumed to be modelled as a linear system with additive bounded uncertainties on the states.